 Huntsville is the home of NASA!
 Regardless of the fame grabbers in Houston and Florida, Huntsville is defined by space and the space race.
 Even though the launches may happen elsewhere and other NASA centres are responsible for a mission or two, it was Huntsville where Dr. Von Braun promised Buzz Aldrin the moon in the observatory now name after him.
 It is Huntsville where the rockets that you see shot up into space were developed and built.
 It is Huntsville that is responsible for managing all those missions and activities you see in the International Space Station, and it is Huntsville that is going to be at the very centre of the next evolution in space tourism.
 With a whole slew of NASA operated tourism sites and activities, what more can any space geek want?

 Pints and Pixels.

-Even geeks get hungry, and when they do they love to eat good food served with a massive side order of nostalgia, huddled over the same arcade games that took all of our pocket money as kids!
+Even geeks get hungry, and when they do they love to eat good food and have a few drinks served with a massive side order of nostalgia, huddled over the same arcade games that took all of our pocket money as kids!

-Pints and Pixels is a bar that serves hamburgers, hot dogs and all that American goodness!
+Pints and Pixels is a bar that serves hamburgers, hot dogs, beer and all that American goodness!
 But they have far more than that.
-This isn’t just a place to come and grab some dinner, this is a place filled with all the arcade treasures from our childhoods!
+This isn’t just a place to come and grab some dinner or a drink, this is a place filled with all the arcade treasures from our childhoods!
 They even have a vintage Teenage Mutant Ninja Turtles arcade game!
 Just take all of my money!